 Learn the Local Cuisine

 With a busy agenda, it’s rare for attendees to get the chance to explore the city where the meeting is held, much less get a taste of the local food scene.
 A great way to bring your destination to life is by featuring an interactive cooking demonstration or beverage tasting.
-From early morning Cubano coffee tastings in Miami to preparing fresh ceviche oceanside with a chef in San Diego, there are so many great opportunities to create rave-worthy experiences starring local cuisine.
+From early morning Cubano coffee tastings in Miami to preparing fresh ceviche oceanside with a chef in San Diego, there are so many great opportunities to create experiences worth writing home about starring local cuisine.

 Design a Space to Recharge